AI Image Generator for Educators

 What?

-AI image generator that creates classroom-ready visuals by anticipating what you need next.
+AI image generator that creates classroom-ready visuals by anticipating what educators need next.

 For who?

-K-12 and higher-education teachers preparing slides, worksheets, and LMK posts under tight prep time.
+K-12 and higher-education teachers preparing slides, worksheets, and other classroom assets under tight prep time.

 My role